seegno/SeegnoBootstrapBundle/README.md

 ### Navs

 Navigation takes advantage of [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle).
+Use the *navigation layout* included:

+    # app/config.yml
+    knp_menu:
+        twig:
+            template: SeegnoBootstrapBundle:Nav:layout.html.twig

+Or, use it on the *twig function*:

+    {{ knp_menu_render('main', { 'template': 'SeegnoBootstrapBundle:Nav:layout.html.twig' }) }}

-To make the menus easier to define we've included a custom `MenuProvider` to define the menus using `yaml`.
+Furthermore, to make the menus easier to define we've included a custom `MenuProvider` to define the menus using `yaml`.
 You can define a menu as showed bellow:

+    # app/config.yml
     seegno_bootstrap:
         navs:
             menus: